alvarofdzg/cuda-programming-course/05_Writing_your_First_Kernels/03 Profiling/README.md

 nsys profile --stats=true ./00
 ```

+nvtx is a custom profiler for cuda kernels!

 > for these two, you'd open `ncu` on linux and drag and drop the .nsys-rep file into the left sidebar.
 > the .sqlite file can be plugged directly into sqlite DBs for more customized analysis
 2.